*** NOTE: ALL INFORMATION IS ACCURATE AT DATE OF PUBLISHING ***

 In an ideal world, we don’t print things.
 We only review data online.
 While that’s a nice idea, and in some cases I agree, there are instances when the need to print exists.
 If you ever want to print out a Survey Response from Forms Pro, there is no easy way to do this.
 You could create a Word Document Template, but anyone who has done this in the past knows the frustration of not being able to sort the records being returned in the document.
 The questions on your surveys have a logical order which is then captured on the question records with a Sequence field (which you can see in the view below).
 One way we CAN sort in this order is by creating an SSRS report which you can then access directly from a Survey Response record.

 In this post I am NOT going to show you how to create a report.
 If you want to get some AWESOME advice you can check out this post from fellow MVP and all round fantastic guy, Nick Doelman.
 If you also need some assistance with Visual Studio shenanigans, this is one of my most read blog posts for a reason!
 Instead this blog post is providing you with a FREE report (actually, two – read till the end!) that you can add to your own environment.
 If you know how to edit SSRS reports that’s awesome, you can either create your own, or use mine as a starting point.
 If not, I have made it clean and simple enough to hopefully make it something people will use.
 It can be used in Dynamics 365 Customer Engagement environment, or in a ‘naked’ CDS environment.
-First things, click here to request the solution file.
+First things, go to the bottom of this page and request the solution file.
 Next, go to make.powerapps.com and then navigate to the environment you want to add it to, then Solutions.
 Click on the Import button from the top menu.

 Browse out for the solution you received after requesting it (it will be sent to you via email).
 Then click the next button.